triciaward/fast-api-template/README.md

 - Create a virtual environment for development tools
 - Install dependencies
 - Set up your `.env` file (hidden file starting with a dot)
-- Start all services in Docker (FastAPI, PostgreSQL, Redis)
+- Start all services in Docker (FastAPI, PostgreSQL)
 - Run database migrations
 - Verify everything is working